adlio/trello/README.md

 [![Coverage Status](https://coveralls.io/repos/github/adlio/trello/badge.svg?branch=master)](https://coveralls.io/github/adlio/trello?branch=master)

 A #golang package to access the [Trello API](https://www.trello.com/api).
 Nearly 100% of the read-only surface area of the API is covered, as is creation and modification of Cards.
+Low-level infrastructure for features to modify Lists and Boards are easy to add... just not done yet.

 Pull requests are welcome for missing features.

 My current development focus is documentation, especially enhancing this README.md with more example use cases.